This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Preparing The Snake for Its First Meal

-- Add hiding spots for security.
+- Add hiding spots for comfort and security.

 Offering Food to Baby Garter Snakes